 Need some inspiration for setting the perfect scene?
 Invite some friends over, welcome them with a big tray of these delicious cocktails, and host an at-home pizza party.
 Easiest entertaining ever…

 - Bright orange in color, aperol has notes of both bitter and sweet oranges and many other herbs, including rhubarb.
 Aperol is light and refreshing, and low in alcohol (11%).

 You only need three ingredients to make the perfect aperol spritz:

 - Prosecco – No need for expensive French Champagne here!
-Go for Prosecco – An Italian sparking wine that’s light, bubbly and festive!
+Go for prosecco.
+Prosecco in Italian sparking wine that’s light, bubbly, affordable and festive!